LOLYAY-INC/LavMusicPlayer/README.md

     java -jar LavMusicBot-1.0.0.jar
     ```
     This time, the bot will read your configuration and connect to Discord.
 Congratulations, your bot is now online!
+    *Note: If you get Bad Audio on Mobile, That's an Issue with your Lavalink Server, as in my Testing turning the `resamplingQuality` of your Lavalink Server to `HIGH` fixed it.*
 ---

 ### ⚙️ Configuration (settings.yml)